marie-lourdes/leperlier-marie-lourdes-API-Poseidon-P7/README.md

 ### MORE INFORMATIONS

-- For testing application use:
-`run as` , then, 'Maven test' for unit test and maven verify for integration test

 -  For infomation about classes or methods used in application Spring Boot and Spring Security:
 See folder /doc  in root project